Catholic Women’s League

 Monday & Saturday

-If you think God is calling you to be a priest, religious or deacon, contact Fr.
-Chris Lemieux, Vocations Director, Archdiocese of Toronto, 416 968 0997 or email email@example.com or visit the website www.vocationstoronto.ca .
+Jesus is always ready to grant forgiveness and pardon to those who sincerely repent.
+Are you able to help others to believe and return to Jesus with repentant hearts?
+If you think God is calling you to be a priest, religious, or deacon, contact Fr.
+Chris Lemieux.
+Vocation Director, Archdiocese of Toronto, 416 968 0997, or email email@example.com or visit www.vocationstoronto.com .

 The Extraordinary Jubilee